DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > * **Six Players**.
 Increase Vladimir’s hit points in each phase to 258.
 Increase his Greatsword to a +3 greatsword (+13 to hit, 2d6+8 slashing damage), increase the damage of his ***Conjure Phantoms*** to 1d10+3, increase his ***Reaving Sweep*** to 4d10 slashing damage, increase his ***Umbral Snare*** to 6d4 piercing initially and 3d4 piercing when attempting to escape the grapple.
 In his second phase, increase his Greatsword to a +3 (+13 to hit, 2d6+8 slashing damage) and 1d6 additional piercing damage, increase his ***Black Flames*** to 3d4 fire damage and 1d6 necrotic damage, increase his Gravepyre to ***2d10*** fire and 2d10 necrotic damage, increase his ***Destructive Wave*** to 2d10 thunder and 2d10 necrotic damage, and increase his ***Vengeful Rush***’s initial damage to 3d4.

 > [!abstract]+ **The Players Flee**
-> If any players attempt to flee down the stairs, Vladimir leaps from the beacon’s western window and lands on the rooftop beside <span class="citation">Q49.
-Beacon Tower Door (p.
+> If any players attempt to flee down the stairs, Vladimir leaps from the beacon’s western window and lands on the rooftop beside <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q49BeaconTowerDoor">Q49.
+Beacon Tower Door</a> (p.
 141)</span> to block their escape.

 <div class="statblock">
 <h2>Vladimir Horngaard, Vengeful Revenant</h2>